PixelJunk Racers

-PixelJunk Racers is a puzzle racing video game developed by Q-Games for PlayStation 3.
-It was released on the PlayStation Store in 2007 as the first title in the PixelJunk series.
+PixelJunk Racers is a racing video game developed and published by Q-Games for the PlayStation 3.
+It was released on the PlayStation Store in 2007 as the first title in the PixelJunk series, a collaboration between Q-Games and Sony Computer Entertainment, who released the game outside Japan.
 An updated version, PixelJunk Racers: 2nd Lap, was released in 2010.

 Gameplay

 Bearing structural similarity to slot car racing games, the tracks of PixelJunk Racers consist of five separate lanes within which the cars move.
 The camera is always fixed above the circuit, giving an aerial overview of the entire track.
 The commands a player can execute are; changing lanes, controlling the throttle, and honking the horn.

 There are 32 gameplay modes available out of 16 core modes.
 Core racing modes have up to three levels of difficulty (Normal, Turbo and Master) varying with the speed of the gameplay.
 There is a total of 10 tracks on which each mode can be played.

 The single player mode includes a tournament, free racing (Quick Race), and Score Attack.
 In Score Attack, the player's best score in any mode is ranked online, and scores appear on PlayStation Network leaderboards.
 The multiplayer mode is exclusively offline, and up to seven players may simultaneously play the game on the same console.